CSS-Electronics/canedge-azure-cloud-terraform/README.md

   ```

 - If your Azure Job fails (backlog processing or synapse table mapping), wait 5 mins and go to 'Execution history/Logs/Console' for details
+- If you get a role assignment authorization error (`Microsoft.Authorization/roleAssignments/write`), you likely have Contributor access instead of Owner.
+Use the `--skip-role-assignment` flag and manually assign the role after deployment
 - [Contact us](https://www.csselectronics.com/pages/contact-us) if you need deployment support